Shopping for the Holidays

 I knew this would be a frugal year for me, but was not expecting the urge to fill the void in the empty stockings with something more valuable.

-Figured we’d just play it cool, and pick up next year with the whole gift-giving thing.
-Penance for spending too much this past year.
-(And maybe the year or two before that…)
+Figured I’d just play it cool, and pick up next year with the whole gift-giving thing.
+Penance for spending too much in prior years.
+(Okay, maybe a few prior years…)

 But when you think of the most basic form of gift-giving, what aspect of it really gives you joy?